netxms/netxms-doc/admin/user-management.rst

      - Description
      - Default value
    * - LdapConnectionString ``*``
-     - The LdapConnectionString configuration parameter may be a comma- or whitespace-separated list of URIs containing only  the  schema,  the host, and the port fields.
-Apart from ldap, other (non-standard) recognized values of the  schema  field  are ldaps (LDAP over TLS), ldapi (LDAP over IPC), and cldap (connectionless LDAP).
-If other fields are present, the behavior is undefined.
-Format: `schema://host:port`\ .
+     - Comma- or whitespace-separated list of URIs in a format `schema://host:port`.
+       Supported schemas: `ldap://`, `ldaps://` (LDAP over TLS), `ldapi://` (LDAP over IPC), and `cldap://` (connectionless LDAP).

        **Windows specific**\ : for server based on Windows system this parameter should be set according to this rules: empty string(attempts to find the "default" LDAP server), a domain name, or a space-separated list of host names or dotted strings that represent the IP address of hosts running an LDAP server to which to connect.
 Each host name in the list can include an optional port number which is separated from the host itself with a colon (:).

-       **Non Open LDAP library specific**\ : Windows, old Open LDAP and not Open LDAp libraries does not support mixed schema type so all links should be 'ldap://' or all 'ldaps://'.
+       Note: most LDAP implementations except recent versions of OpenLDAP do not support mixed schema types in the single connection string.
      - ldap://localhost:389
    * - LdapSyncUser ``*``
      - User login for LDAP synchronization